SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco and the surrounding Bay Area learned quite a bit from this earthquake.
 They found that many buildings needed more and better retrofitting.

-These San Francisco Earthquake books include even more facts about the famous earthquakes in the region.
+These books on San Francisco earthquake history include even more facts about the famous earthquakes in the region.
 They have first-hand accounts of what it was like during the shaking and what it took to rebuild after each one.

 Comments?
 Questions?
 Suggestions?